sho-ohata-ischool/2017-spring-main/assignment/a1/README.md

 **Hint:** James will be going through Assignment 1 in the extra office hour in Week 2 (January 18 at 6:30pm Pacific).
 Please come with your questions!

+The information theory notebook is designed to be self-contained and not depend on the async or readings.
+The async, however, will reference a number of concepts from this notebook - so we hope that it serves as useful background!

 We anticipate you will spend most of your time on the TensorFlow introduction.
 TensorFlow is a somewhat different programming model than you may be used to.
 Similar to MapReduce, it breaks constructing the computational graph and executing it into two separate steps.